Art of Mentoring in Scotland 28 July – 3rd August 2019

 - There is the Covenanter Falkland Hotel and the Bruce Falkland Inn within a short walking distance from the central hearth.

 - The nearby Pillars of Hercules organic farm and cafe rent an attractive self-contained bothy which sleeps 4 people.
 It is a 20-minute walk or a short cycle from the central hearth.

-- For those desiring luxurious camping on site, it is possible to use the services of neighbouring Red Kite Yurts.
+- For those desiring luxurious camping on site, it is possible to use the services of the neighbouring Turtle Tents or local Red Kite Yurts.